 Whether You’re Doing a Mobile Repair or Working in Your Shop:

 - Remember, if a windshield is too hot to leave your hand on comfortably, it’s too hot to repair.
-Delta Kits also offers the IR-102 Infrared Digital Thermometer to give you the exact temperature of the windshield.
+Delta Kits also offers the IR-102 Infrared Digital Thermometer.
+It will give you the exact temperature of the windshield for summer repairs.
 The optimum temperature to repair a windshield is 70-100 degrees Fahrenheit.

 - Do not spray cold water, alcohol or any other liquid on a hot windshield.
 When checking for the presence of a hydrophobic coating (i.e. Rain-X, Aquapel, etc.) the temperature of the water needs to be similar to the temperature of the glass.